microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 Client Protocol for AMBROSIA network participants
 =================================================

-This document covers how a network endpoint should communicate with the AMBROSIA reliability coordinator assigned to it.
+This document covers how an application should communicate with the AMBROSIA reliability coordinator assigned to it.
 The coordinator is located within the same physical machine/container and assumed to survive or fail with the application process.

-Indeed, the coordinator could have been running inside the same process as the application, but it is designed to instead run in a separate process (and communicate via TCP/IP over a local socket) to be more language-agnostic.
+The coordinator communicates via TCP/IP over a local socket with the application.
+This process separation is designed to minimize assumptions about the application and maximize language-agnosticity.

 Overview and Terminology
 ------------------------

+In AMBROSIA a set of application processes (services) serve as communication endpoints, communicating *exclusively* through the network of Immortal Coordinators, which collectively serve as the message bus.
+The individual processes (or objects contained therein) are the *Immortals* which survive the failure of individual machines.

 Below we use the following terminology:

  * Committer ID - an arbitrary (32 bit) identifier for a communication endpoint (a service) in the network of running "immortals".
+This is typically generated automatically the first time each application process starts.
+   It is distinct from the destination *name*.

+ * Destination name - the string identifying a communication endpoint, often human readable.

  * Sequence ID - the (monotonically increasing) number of a log entry.
-Note that each logical immortal has its own log
+Note that each logical immortal has its own log.

  * "Async/await" RPCs - are *futures*; they return a value back to the caller.
 Because AMBROSIA ensures reliability, they are semantically